On this page:

 Responsibility for consequential loss

-Traders cannot write a term into a sales contract that says the trader will not be responsible for any extra loss suffered by the consumer because something went wrong with the goods or services.
+Businesses cannot write a term into a sales contract that says the business will not be responsible for any extra loss suffered by the consumer because something went wrong with the products or services.

-If traders do this, they could be misleading consumers about their legal right to compensation for consequential loss.
+If businesses do this, they could be misleading consumers about their legal right to compensation for consequential loss.
 For more information about consequential loss, view our Damages and compensation page.

 Recreational service providers

 In some circumstances, recreational service providers can tell consumers that their rights are limited.
-For more information, view our Services covered by guarantees page.
+For more information, view our Recreational businesses – wording to limit liability for death or personal injury page.